Engineered Pony/Knee Walls

 An engineered pony wall or a knee wall, Is a poured concrete wall to help brace/support a compromised foundation wall.
 Pony walls are typically required with foundations that were constructed using stone, brick or concrete blocks.

 Concrete/cinder block foundations suffer more issues like buckling and bowing because of the number of joints.
-As well as the blocks are prone to shiting with ground pressure.
+As well as the blocks are prone to shifting with ground pressure.

 When these foundations fail, regular steel bracing is not enough.
 Because there are so many stones, bricks or blocks, bracing alone won’t work.